Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: Analytic calculation of vortex number on torus

-Figure \ref{fig:phi-sn-3powers-3D} shows the profile of this solution with the phase angle dependence.
+Figure \ref{fig:phi-sn-3powers-3D} shows the profile of this solution and its phase.
 The simple zeroes are located at $K,3K,K+iK'$ and $3K+iK'$ with phase angle rotation $2\pi$.
 The double zeroes from the numerator at $0$ and $2K$ show the phase angle rotation twice, i.e., $4\pi$ as expected from \eqref{eq:multiple zero} with $n=2$, whereas those from the poles of the denominator at $iK'$ and $2K+iK'$ demonstrate the rotation angle $8\pi$ as expected from \eqref{eq:Higgs zero from poles} with $n=3$.

-\paragraph{Example 4: Concerning Olesen's solution} In the early 1990s, Olesen constructed a Jackiw-Pi vortex on a torus with unit vortex number \cite{Olesen:1991dg} in the context of the Chern-Simons-Higgs theory discussed in the previous section.
-The meromorphic function defining the solution is
+\paragraph{Example 4: Concerning Olesen's solution} In the early 1990s, Olesen constructed a Jackiw-Pi vortex on a torus with unit vortex number \cite{Olesen:1991dg} in the context of the Chern-Simons-Higgs theory.
+Let us glance at discussions about this solution.
+Because of the Riemann-Hurwitz formula, the vortex number of the Jackiw-Pi vortices on a torus is an even integer \cite{Manton:2016waw}.
+However, the vortex number of Olesen's solution equals $1$.
+This contradiction is resolved in \cite{Akerblom:2009ev} by introducing the ``$\Omega$-quasi elliptic functions", whose flux density $\rho=|\phi|^2$ is doubly periodic in the quarter cell of the fundamental lattice while the Higgs field itself is not so.
+This oddness is also discussed by using a generalized Riemann-Hurwitz formula \cite{Walton:2021urz}.
+Nevertheless, we consider in this paper the Jackiw-Pi vortices on $T^2$ constructed from the strict doubly periodic Higgs field $\phi(z,\bar{z})$ itself.
+The reason is that the continuity of the Higgs field as a complex function is necessary for the analytic calculation of the vortex number.